sveltejs/prettier-plugin-svelte/README.md

 > Deprecated since 2.5.0.
 Use Prettier 2.4.0 and [bracketSameLine](https://prettier.io/docs/en/options.html#bracket-line) instead.

 Put the `>` of a multiline element on a new line.
 Roughly the Svelte equivalent of the [jsxBracketSameLine](https://prettier.io/docs/en/options.html#jsx-brackets) rule.
 Setting this to `false` will have no effect for whitespace-sensitive tags (inline elements) when there's no whitespace between the `>` of the start tag and the inner content, or when there's no whitespace after the `>` of the end tag.
+You can read more about HTML whitespace sensitivity [here](https://prettier.io/blog/2018/11/07/1.15.0.html#whitespace-sensitive-formatting).
+You can adjust whitespace sensitivity through [this setting](https://prettier.io/docs/en/options.html#html-whitespace-sensitivity).

 Example: